Code-Institute-Submissions/ci-interactive-project2/README.md

 ## Testing
 The method of test used for this project is purely manual testing:
 1. The html file is validated using [W3C Markup Validation Service](https://validator.w3.org/).
+2. The css file is checked using [CSS Lint](http://csslint.net/)
+3. Functional testing:
+a.
+Sidebar Toggle Button, when clicked will toggle the sidebar as expected.
+    i.
+When toggled the sidebar will hide for mobile devices and will show a min width bar for tablet and larger devices.
+The bar contains icons for each menu items. ii.
+The Dashboard and icon links back to homepage. iii.
+The Forms will open up its respective form. iv.
+The table direct users to the dashboard table.
+    v.
+The charts direct users to the dashboard series chart. vi.
+Similar behaviour is observed for the top navbar. vii.
+Data Source in the top navbar will link users to the Singstat website where users can explore more about the Household Survey.
+b.
+For the grouped bar chart, when hovered, the bars will change to a bright yellow colour and a blue tooltip that shows the value will appear.
+c.
+The doughnut chart has a blue button with the text "My Household Expenditure Form".
+When data is keyed in and form is submitted, the doughnut chart will show 2 portions.
+1 red and 1 green.
+The horizontal bar chart on its left will show bars in shades of blue to blue-green.
+    i.
+The green portion on the doughnut represents national data.
+When clicked on the green portion, the horizontal bar will change to green colour.
+The bars length will change accordingly to its data value. ii.
+The red portion on the doughnut represents user data.
+When clicked on the red portion, the horizontal bar will change to red colour.
+The bars length will change accordingly to its data value.